 Instructor ratio must be 4 to 1 except during moving training, then 1 to 1 ratio will be maintained for live fire.
-Each student must have weapon, flashlight, duty leather.
+This ratio shall not include the instructor running the range exercise.
+Each student must have weapon, flashlight and duty leather.

 - A. How light affects the eyes - 1.
-Rods and Cones - 2.
-Eye adjustment to light and darkness - a.
-The eye pupil requires about 5 seconds to constrict when going from darkness to light. - b.
-The eye pupil requires about 3 minutes to dilate when going from light to darkness. - (1) Give your eyes time to adjust to available light.
-Don't rush in. - (2) When using a flashlight, quick flashes will hurt your dark vision less than a continuous beam. - (3) Your flashlight if shined in the suspect's eyes will temporarily and partially blind and disorient him.
+Rods and cones - 2.
+Eye adjustment to light and darkness - The eye pupil requires about 5 seconds to constrict when going from a. darkness to light. - The eye pupil requires about 3 minutes to dilate when going from b. light to darkness. - (1) Give your eyes time to adjust to available light.
+Don't rush - (2) When using a flashlight, quick flashes will hurt your dark vision less than a continuous beam.

+(3) Your flashlight if shined in the suspect's eyes will temporarily and partially blind and disorient him.
 The beam lights can cause permanent damage if shined directly into the open eyes for several seconds.

-- 3. Glasses
+Glasses S

-- a.
-Photogray
+a.
+Photog otogray

-- b.
+b.
 Tinted

+.l.
+4 4 0 0 lo. ith out a fleshlight, advantages and disadvantages

-- B. Dim light techniques without a flashlight: advantages and disadvantages
+B. Dim light techniques without a flashlight: advantages and disadvantages

-- 1. Let your eyes adjust while standing in the dark behind cover.

-- 2. A light colored building will silhouette you as badly as a light.

-- 3. Keep your movement as quiet as possible.

-- 4. Use shadows
+- 1. Let your eyes adjust while standing in the dark behind cover. - 2.
+A light colored building will silhouette you as badly as a light. - 3.
+Keep your movement as quiet as possible. - 4.
+Use shadows

 - 5. Move quietly

 - 6. Use cover/concealment

 - 7. Work corners

 - 8. Use/stay away from light

 - 9. Don't silhouette yourself

 - 10. Doorways

 - 11. Lights

-- C. Dim light shooting without a flashlight
+C. Dim light shooting without a flashlight

 - 1. Grip

 - 2. Aim

 - 3. Practice

 - 4. Target identification

 - 5. Shoot/move

 - 6. Cover

 - D. Types of flashlights: advantages and disadvantages

 - 1. Body construction

 - a.
 Knurled aluminum

 - b.
 Light weight metal

 - c.
 Light weight plastic

 - 2. Type of beam

 - a.
 Flood

 - b.
 Stream

 - c.
 Adjustable beam

 - d.
 Stream with medium flood

 - 3. Flashlight sizes

 - a.
 Width determined by battery size

 - b.
 Length and power

 - c.
 Batteries

 - 4. Switches

 - a.
 Sliders

 - b.
 Button

 - E. Using the flashlight while shooting: advantages and disadvantages

 - 1. Method of holding

 - a.
 Keller method flashlight is in support hand and over the top of the gun hand.

 - b.
 Harries method flashlight is in support hand and under the gun hand wrist with the backs of the hands pressed together.
 If the flashlight is too long, it may rest on the forearm of the gun hand.
 In this position, the button is best activated with the index finger and the slider switch with the thumb.

 - c.
 Chapman method flashlight is in support hand and pressed along side of the gun hand.

 - d.
 Military method flashlight is in support hand and held out to the side at arm's length.

 - F. Activating the flashlight and shooting

 - 1. Identify your target

 - 2. Flash the light on and off

 - 3. Tactical

 - 4. Shoot/move/cover

 - 5. Illumination/move

 - G. Reloading

 - 1. Light off/on

 - 2. Cover

 - 3. Speed reload

 - 4. Tactical reload

 - 5. Empty load/lock back

 - 6. Malfunction clearance

 - H. Exercise:

-- 1. Minimum 18 rounds without flashlight not greater than 15 yards
+- 1. Minimum 18 rounds without a flashlight, not greater than 15 yards

-- 2. Minimum 18 rounds with flashlight not greater than 15 yards
+- 2. Minimum 18 rounds with a flashlight, not greater than 15 yards